 The Molecular Pathology and Immunology program does not offer a dedicated master's degree program.
-However, a student who has successfully completed 24 hours of didactic coursework and 30 hours of total credits towards the Ph.D., can apply to leave the MPI program with a master's degree.
-In addition to the credit hours, a thesis or other evidence of independent intellectual productivity (patent, published article, new method development, etc.) is required.
+However, a student who has successfully completed 24 hours of didactic coursework and 30 hours of total credits towards the Ph.D., can apply to leave the MPI program with a terminal master's degree.
+In addition to the credit hours, a thesis or other approved evidence of independent intellectual productivity (patent, published article, new method development, etc.) in lieu of the thesis is required.
 Two members of the Graduate Education Committee will be assigned to review and approve the Thesis or submitted Intellectual Property.
-If the student has passed the Phase II qualifying exam, the approved written Phase II Qualifying Exam document can be submitted as the thesis.
+If the student has passed the Phase II qualifying exam, the approved written Phase II Qualifying Exam document can be submitted to the DGS for approval in lieu of the thesis.
 When all requirements are met, the Graduate Education Committee will approve the request and the MPI Director of Graduate Studies will submit the necessary paperwork to the Graduate School.